jetify-com/launchpad/README.md

 ### With Mission Control, onboarding new members is as easy as "launchpad up"

 Adding a new member to the team?
 Forget about Registry access, Cluster credentials, Kubernetes configurations, Namespace permissions, and a million other things to take care of.
-With Mission Control, Launchpad automatically creates all of the above for each new developer.
+With Jetpack's Mission Control, Launchpad can automatically create all of the above for each new developer.

 ### Secret management built-in